Clinical Associate Professor of Urology

 Anatomic Pathology; Anatomy; Andrology; Cancer Screening; Cancer Treatment and Prevention; Clinical Research; Community Health Research; Education; Health Disparities Research; Immune Checkpoint Inhibitors; Medical Education Research; Military & Veterans Health/Healthcare; Minimally Invasive Surgery; Oncology; Racial Disparities Health Research; Robotic Surgery; Sexual Dysfunction; Sexual Medicine; Surgery - Laparoscopic; Surgery – Minimally Invasive and Robotic; Urinary Tract Infection; Urology

-My research interests are oncology, mostly prostate, bladder and kidney cancers, as well as general urology, complications, and disparity in care.
-We try to involve any interested medical student and resident in any project of their interest.
-This usually results in multiple abstracts that get presented at national meetings every year and sometimes publications.
+My research interests primarily revolve around oncology, with a focus on prostate, bladder, and kidney cancers, as well as general urology, complications, and healthcare disparities.
+We actively involve interested medical students and residents in our research projects, resulting in multiple abstracts presented at national meetings and occasional publications each year.